 Every so often a trip inspires me to do some travel writing about restaurants and experiences when I venture out of the Portland area.
 You'll find lots of stories here.

-I am seeking shelter from the wind, sitting against the wall across from the cathedral in Parma, Italy.
-My feet ache from walking over cobblestones and my muscles are tired from trying to sleep on the train from Firenze.
-It has been a chilly afternoon, only about 40 degrees, but therein lies the benefit: … [Read more...] about Italy Part I: My Stupor
+I found God somewhere on the twelfth turn.
+I am seeking shelter from a stinging wind, sitting against the wall across from the cathedral in Parma, Italy.
+My feet ache from walking over rough cobblestones and my muscles ache from sleeping across two seats while on the train from Firenze.
+It has been a chilly afternoon, only about 40 degrees, but therein lies the … [Read more...] about Italy Part I: My Stupor

-Penne all’Arrabbiata This great wine piece by Darryl Joannides includes a recipe for Penne all'Arrabbiata It was late January 1997 and a particularly dark, wet and dreary winter’s day.
-We were on the back end of a 3 week trip driving all over the Italian peninsula, and beginning to get that type of weary that sets … [Read more...] about Wine Musings: Meeting Royalty
+Penne all’Arrabbiata This great wine piece by Darryl Joannides includes a recipe for Penne all'Arrabbiata.
+It was late January 1997 and a particularly dark, wet, and dreary winter’s day.
+We were on the back end of a 3-week trip driving all over the Italian peninsula and beginning to get that type of weary that sets in when you’ve been away a long time and constantly on the … [Read more...] about Wine Musings: Meeting Royalty